DheeraShaji/Blood-Cell-Components-Detection-using-YOLOv7-tiny/README.md

 Dataset: https://universe.roboflow.com/object-detection/bccd.
 This is a dataset of blood cells photos.
-There are 364 images across three classes: white blood cells), red blood cells, and Platelets.
+There are 877 images across three classes: white blood cells), red blood cells, and Platelets.
+No. of images in train set: 766.
+No. of images in val set: 74.
+No of images in test set: 37.

 Steps followed in implementing YOLOv7:
 1. Clone the YOLOv7 github repository at any location you want it.  [https://github.com/WongKinYiu/yolov7](url)